bibi911110/bibi911110/README.md

 ## Hi there 👋

 I am a full stack web developer with a focus on JavaScript frontend frameworks.
-I am passionate about creating clean, scalable code and delivering high-quality projects that meet client's needs and exceed expectations.
+I am passionate about creating clean, scalable code and delivering high-quality projects.

 <!-- - I’m currently working as freelancer
 - I’m currently learning Python